 Co-founder of Illawarra On Pointe Productions (IOP) in 2014, Ryley Gillen is currently Artistic Director and Chief Conductor.
 Ryley's career in creative arts began when he started learning the trumpet, playing for the cows on the family farm in Nowra Hill at the age of seven.
 Ryley underwent study at the Sydney Conservatorium of Music, completing his studies in trumpet, conducting and primary and secondary education in 2015.

 For his involvement in the creative arts in regional areas Ryley was recognised as a finalist in the 2018 NSW Creative Achievement Awards: Young Creative.
 In 2019 Ryley was appointed to the Classical Music Advisory Board for Create NSW.
 Now residing in Wollongong Ryley is heavily involved in the arts scene that make the area so vibrant and inviting.
-He has previously worked as a brass tutor at the Wollongong Conservatorium and Goulburn Regional Conservatorium and was resident conductor of the Wollongong Community Orchestra between 2015-2017.
+He has previously worked as a brass tutor at the Wollongong Conservatorium and Hume Conservatorium and was resident conductor of the Wollongong Community Orchestra between 2015-2017.
 Most recently in the community Ryley conducted Albatross Musical Company's Addams Family (SEC November 2019, nominated for best Musial Direction CAT Awards) Mary Poppins (SEC July 2018) and Roo Theatre's Witches of Eastwood (February 2018).
 Outside of the Illawarra Ryley works as a freelance conductor and trumpeter.
 Ryley holds the positions of principal trumpet for the Sydney Contemporary Orchestra and trumpeter for the NSW Corrective Services Band.
-Ryley has played lead trumpet on the NSW amateur release of Dreamgirls the Musical (Rockdale, 2017) and Ned the Musical (New Theatre, 2018) and in 2018 was deputy trumpet for Hair (2019 Australia Tour) and for Carols in the Domain.
+Ryley has played lead trumpet on the NSW release of Dreamgirls the Musical (Rockdale, 2017) and Ned the Musical (New Theatre, 2018) was deputy trumpet for Hair (2019 Australia Tour) and for Carols in the Domain (2018).